 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

-- Multiculturalism and Human Rights in the Context of the Arab Spring – syllabus
+- Human Rights and Social Movements in a Multicultural Context – syllabus

 - (AFRS3000 / 3 credits / 45 hours)